slurmulon/bach/docs/index.md

 ## Getting Started

-Before moving on, be forewarned that `bach` is a young experimental technology and is **not supported** by any tools you use.
+Before moving on, please acknowledge that `bach` is a young experimental technology and is **not supported** by any tools you use.

 Of course we are hopeful and optimistic that `bach` will grow to become a powerful tool for musicians and programmers alike.

-In any case we are delighted that you've found `bach` and hope that you read on and enjoy what you see.
+In any case we are delighted that you've discovered `bach` and hope that you read on to become excited about its utility and potential.

 > If you are a musician and would like to use `bach` to notate music then head to the [Guide](/guide) page.